 - Open Seating – Southwest has a novel open seating system where there are no seating assignments.
 So there are no better seats or paying for upgrades.
 Of course, you can pay to get on the plane sooner so you get a better seat, but that’s not what this article is about.

 I understand that airlines want to differentiate their products by giving them special names.
 However, having business class seats that are nicer than first-class and several different types of economy tickers is confusing.
-I shouldn’t have needed to write this article but since I did, I hope that you found it helpful.
+I shouldn’t have needed to write this article but since I did, I hope you found it helpful.

 Want to comment on this post?
 Great!
 Read this first to help ensure it gets approved.